BaguaSys/tutorials/src/benchmark/index.md

     <img src="./figures/e2e_vgg16.png" width="251"/><img src="./figures/e2e_bert-large.png" width="250"/><img src="./figures/e2e_transformer.png" width="241"/>
 </center>

 The figure above demonstrates the end-to-end training performance of three tasks.
 For each task, we select the best algorithm (according to the training efficiency and accuracy) from Bagua to compare with other systems.
-We use 128 GPUs (on 16 servers) to train VGG16 and BERT-Large, and 64 GPUs (on 8 servers) to train Transformer.
+We use up to 128 GPUs (on 16 servers) to train three tasks:
+- VGG16 on ImageNet with 128 GPUs; batch size per GPU is 32; Bagua algorithm is ByteGrad 8-bit.
+- BERT-Large Finetune on SQuAD with 128 GPUs; batch size per GPU is 6; Bagua algorithm is QAdam 1-bit.
+- Transformer on AISHELL-2 with 64 GPUs; batch size per GPU is 32; Bagua algorithm is Decentralized 32-bit.

 Results show that Bagua can achieve 1.3 - 2 times of speedup compared with other systems.

 ## Scalability